Quercus chrysolepis

-Quercus chrysolepis, commonly termed canyon live oak, canyon oak, golden cup oak or maul oak, is a North American species of evergreen oak that is found in Mexico and in the western United States, notably in the California Coast Ranges.
-This tree is often found near creeks and drainage swales growing in moist cool microhabitats.
+Quercus chrysolepis, commonly termed canyon live oak, canyon oak, golden cup oak or maul oak, is a North American species of evergreen oak.
 Its leaves are a glossy dark green on the upper surface with prominent spines; a further identification arises from the leaves of canyon live oak being geometrically flat.

-It is placed in Quercus section Protobalanus.
+The species is found in Mexico and in the western United States, notably in the California Coast Ranges.
+It is often found near creeks and drainage swales growing in moist cool microhabitats.